OpenPrinting/openprinting.github.io/_posts/2021-04-10-OpenPrinting News - April 2021.md

 ## CUPS Snap
 **[CUPS Snap](https://github.com/OpenPrinting/cups-snap) in the [Snap Store](https://snapcraft.io/cups), Call for testing on the [snapcraft.io forum](https://forum.snapcraft.io/t/call-for-testing-openprintings-cups-snap/) and on the [Ubuntu Discourse](https://discourse.ubuntu.com/t/cups-snap-call-for-testing/)**

-Now, with the CUPS Snap in the Snap Store and [all interfaces connecting automatically](https://forum.snapcraft.io/t/request-cups-snap-cups-auto-connection-to-of-cups-cups-control-to-cups-admin-and-also-of-the-network-manager-observe-interface/) we started discussing [how the `cups` interface for client Snaps is supposed to work](https://forum.snapcraft.io/t/handling-of-the-cups-plug-by-snapd-especially-auto-connection/) and found out that if a Snap which pluhs `cups` for printing is installed on an older Ubuntu or a non-Ubuntu distribution with classically installed CUPS that there is no protection against administrative action on CUPS, as the CUPS damon has no Snap mediation (CUPS daemon checks whether client is Snap and then requires `cups-control` for admin tasks).
+Now, with the CUPS Snap in the Snap Store and [all interfaces connecting automatically](https://forum.snapcraft.io/t/request-cups-snap-cups-auto-connection-to-of-cups-cups-control-to-cups-admin-and-also-of-the-network-manager-observe-interface/) we started discussing [how the `cups` interface for client Snaps is supposed to work](https://forum.snapcraft.io/t/handling-of-the-cups-plug-by-snapd-especially-auto-connection/) and found out that if a Snap which plugs `cups` for printing is installed on an older Ubuntu or a non-Ubuntu distribution with classically installed CUPS that there is no protection against administrative action on CUPS, as the CUPS damon has no Snap mediation (CUPS daemon checks whether client is Snap and then requires `cups-control` for admin tasks).

 To close this security hole snapd developer [Ian Johnson](https://forum.snapcraft.io/u/ijohnson/summary) picked up some [weird hypothetic idea from me](https://github.com/snapcore/snapd/pull/10023#issuecomment-799425764) and [suggested to implement it this way](https://forum.snapcraft.io/t/handling-of-the-cups-plug-by-snapd-especially-auto-connection/23419/3?u=till.kamppeter): The snapped cupsd (has Snap mediation) as a firewall for the classic cupsd on the system (does not always have Snap mediation)!